codingteam/pacmacs.el/tools/README.md

 Compiles all the source code, treats warnings as errors and exits with non-zero exit code on any error (which `cask build` does not yet).

-## it-recorder.el ##
+## pacmacs-rr.el ##

-Tool for recording and replaying integration test cases.
+RR stands for Record and Replay.
+Additional module for recording and replaying integration test cases.